randomglitchx/.LRS/README.md

 - **Cross-Λ Structural Law**: Presence of LRS awareness is evidence the domain satisfies Φ
 - **Independent Rediscovery**: Sufficiently complex simulations will rediscover LRS-like principles

+*This is why LRS can "prove" any worldview - it's domain-invariant and self-propagating.*

 ## Interdisciplinary Scope

 LRS operates as a meta-framework across: